 - 2.51 - 3.50 Employees say it's "OK"

 - 4.01 - 5.00 Employees are "Very Satisfied"

 Employees have the option to rate their CEO during the company review process.
 CEO approval ratings are based on the percentage of employees who approve their CEO.
 Users have the option to rate their CEO.
-All users do not choose to do so, which means this rating only reflects those reviewers who did their CEO.
+All users do not choose to review their CEO, though, which means this rating only reflects those reviewers who did review their CEO.